Die Freiheitlichen: Decline and resurgence

 In February 1997, Waldner was shot dead by his former political ally Reiner.
-This dramatic event was a shock for the party and led it into a decline which seemed irreversible.
+This dramatic event was a shock for the party and led to its decline which seemed irreversible.
 In the 1998 provincial election, the party's share of vote was only 2.5% and Leitner alone was elected in the Provincial Council.

 However, the party held on and experienced a quick resurgence in the 2003 provincial election, in which it jumped to 5.0% of the vote, resulting in two provincial councillors again: Leitner and Ulli Mair, a young woman who had been party secretary since 2001 and would become a significant figure within the party.

-In the 2006 general election, dF obtained 5.4%.
+In the 2006 general election, dF obtained 5.4% of the vote.
 In the 2008 general election, they almost doubled their share of vote to 9.4%.

-In the 2008 provincial election, dF became the second-largest party in the Province with the 14.3% of the vote (a net gain of 9.3%) and had five provincial councillors elected (up from the previous two).
+In the 2008 provincial election, dF became the second-largest party in the Province with 14.3% of the vote (a net gain of 9.3%) and had five provincial councillors elected (up from the previous two).
 For the first time in history, the two largest political forces of South Tyrol were German-speaking parties.

 More electoral successes

 In February 2012, after 18 years at the head of the party, Leitner chose to step down and promote Mair as his successor.

 In March 2012, in the midst of the European debt crisis and consequent recession in Italy, the party officially turned to separatism, proposing the creation of a South Tyrolean independent and sovereign Freistaat (free state) through a referendum, which would need the approval also of the Italian-speaking minority.

 In the 2013 general election, the party won 15.9% of the vote, its best result ever in a general election.

-In the 2013 provincial election, dF won 17.9% (another record high and +3.6pp since 2008), resulting in six provincial councillors.
+In the 2013 provincial election, dF won 17.9% of the vote (another record high and +3.6pp since 2008), resulting in six provincial councillors.

 In the 2014 European Parliament election, the party ran in alliance with Lega Nord (LN), with Leitner obtaining virtually 7,000 preference votes.